 Steps You Can Take

-You can take steps to prevent high blood pressure by adopting a healthy lifestyle.
-For example:
+You can take steps to prevent high blood pressure by adopting these healthy lifestyle habits.

-- Follow a healthy eating plan like DASH (Dietary Approaches to Stop Hypertension), which emphasizes fruits, vegetables, fat-free or low-fat milk and milk products, whole grains, fish, poultry, beans, seeds, and nuts, and choose and prepare foods with less sodium (salt)
+- Follow a healthy eating plan like DASH (Dietary Approaches to Stop Hypertension), which emphasizes fruits, vegetables, fat-free or low-fat milk and milk products, whole grains, fish, poultry, beans, seeds, and nuts.
+Also, choose and prepare foods with less sodium (salt).

 - If you drink alcoholic beverages, do so in moderation.
 Women should have no more than one drink a day, and men should have no more than two drinks a day.

 - Quit smoking.

 - Learn to cope with and manage stress.

 More than 2 out of 3 Americans ages 20-74 are either overweight or obese.
 Overweight and obesity increase your chances of developing high blood pressure and diabetes, which, in turn, increase your chances of developing heart disease.
 Blood pressure rises as body weight increases.
 Losing even 10 pounds can lower blood pressure -- and it has the greatest effect for those who are overweight and already have hypertension.

 Talk to your health care provider about lifestyle changes that can lower your blood pressure and prevent hypertension.
 If you are overweight or obese, work with your health care provider to develop a plan to help you reduce your weight and maintain a healthy weight.
 Aim to reduce your weight by 7 to 10 percent over six months, which can lower your risk for health problems.
 For example, if you are overweight at 200 pounds, try to lose 14 to 20 pounds over six months.
 After that, you may have to continue to lose weight to get to a healthy weight.